How to Get Customers to Pay on TimeLast modified: August 10, 2023

 Tips on How to Get Customers to Pay on Time

 The simplicity of providing a service and getting paid upon completion has long been replaced by invoice payment date culture.
+Ways to get your customer to get their invoice paid can very.

 It is common for payment terms on the invoice to be between 30 days and 60 days, depending on the relationship with the customer.